Gail Evans: CNN

 Evans began working at CNN at its inception in 1980.
-By the time she retired in 2001, she was Executive Vice President of the CNN Newsgroup.
+By the time she retired in 2001, she was executive vice president of the CNN Newsgroup.
 During that time she was responsible for program and talent development at all of CNN’s domestic networks overseeing national and international talk shows and the Network Guest Bookings Department, which scheduled about 25,000 guests each year.
 She is responsible for developing many of CNN’s talk shows including Crossfire, Burden of Proof, Talkback Live, Capital Gang and Crier & Co.

 She is credited with helping to discover and guide the careers of Katie Couric and Greta Van Susteren.

 Post-CNN Career

-In 1999, Evans announced she would write a book about the lessons she had learned climbing to the top of the corporate ladder.
-She met with several publishers and it was estimated that she could get a $500,000 advance to write the book.
-Play Like a Man, Win Like a Woman came out in September, 2001 and was an instant hit, reaching the top 10 on the New York Times bestseller list and being translated into 21 different languages.
+Her book Play Like a Man, Win Like a Woman came out in September, 2001 and reached the top 10 on the New York Times bestseller list and being translated into 21 different languages.
 Following an appearance on Larry King Live, Evans' book spiked as high as #3 on Amazon.com's bestseller list.

 In 2003, Evans wrote a follow-up, She Wins, You Win.
 Though not as much of a commercial success, the second book got strong reviews.
 Publishers Weekly described it as, "an aggressive but motivating handbook for women who are serious about career success."